Quartz: Related silica minerals

 Tridymite and cristobalite are high-temperature polymorphs of SiO2 that occur in high-silica volcanic rocks.
 Coesite is a denser polymorph of SiO2 found in some meteorite impact sites and in metamorphic rocks formed at pressures greater than those typical of the Earth's crust.
 Stishovite is a yet denser and higher-pressure polymorph of SiO2 found in some meteorite impact sites.
+Moganite is a monoclinic polymorph.
 Lechatelierite is an amorphous silica glass SiO2 which is formed by lightning strikes in quartz sand.

 Safety

 As quartz is a form of silica, it is a possible cause for concern in various workplaces.
 Cutting, grinding, chipping, sanding, drilling, and polishing natural and manufactured stone products can release hazardous levels of very small, crystalline silica dust particles into the air that workers breathe.
 Crystalline silica of respirable size is a recognized human carcinogen and may lead to other diseases of the lungs such as silicosis and pulmonary fibrosis.